 - Without Kathy's House: People would be left without the medical services and family support they need.

 - Ashley Vorbil - Housekeeper

-- My Contribution: I do what your normally think a housekeeper does.
+- My Contribution: I do what you just think a housekeeper does.
 That means Monday through Friday, I'm cleaning, picking up and generally trying my best to keep everything spick 'n' span.

 - My Background: I started as a volunteer in May 2009 and grew to really appreciate the good things that happen here and the wonderful people I get to meet.
 I feel I can play a part in helping make sure people feel comfortable and that someone cares about their situation.
 Four months after I started volunteering, I officially joined the team.

-- The Best Part: Is getting to know the guests and learn about their special stories and know that the service we provide really helps people cope at a difficult time in their lives.
+- The Best Part: Is getting to know the guests and learn their special stories.
+And also knowing that the service we provide really helps people cope at a difficult time in their lives.
 I was so personally touched about what I see every day happening at Kathy's house that I wrote a poem "One Woman," which is about the caring and dedication of our founder Kathy Vogel Kuettner.
 The poem, I'm humbled to say, has been published in a national anthology and a copy is on display in our building.

 - Lorraine Kofler - Guest Services Assistant